pylipp/sdd/README.md

 ## Upgrading

-Once the program is bootstrapped, upgrade to the latest version (GitHub master) by
+Once the program is bootstrapped, upgrade to the latest version by

     sdd upgrade sdd